VNF1981/Bayesian-Hierarchical-Gompertz-Hazard-Model-for-Analyzing-Cross-Species-Cancer-Data/2- Joint Bayesian hierarchical Gompertz Model/README.md

 ## Why a custom Stan model?

-A custom Stan model was used because the final model required several features that are difficult to combine in standard survival packages:
+A custom Stan model was used because the final model required several features that are difficult to combine in available standard survival packages:

 ```text
 species-specific α_mid